maiisthebest/flower-shop/docs/getting-started.md

 ```

 In this example, we render a `Card` component with the initial `favoured` value of `false` (meaning not favoured) and use `screen.getByRole("button")` to find the button and click it.
 This simulates the user clicking to like the `Card`.
 In this example, there is only one button in the `Card` component.
 It then verifies the component correctly reflects the user's input by displaying the filled heart image.
 It then also verifies that the outlined heart (meaning not favoured) is not visible using `screen.queryByAltText()`.

+Note the use of `await` in front of `user.selectOptions()`.
+For `user-event@14` we should use `await` because `userEvent` is async.
+When dealing with asynchronous behaviour such as data fetching or animations, you may want to wait for specific changes in your component's state or UI before making assertions ([resource](https://testing-library.com/docs/user-event/intro/)).

 **Example: Testing the Filter component by selecting from the dropdown list** ([full code](../client/src/components/Filter/Filter.test.js))